bag33188/PokeROM/README.md

 https://www.jetbrains.com/help/phpstorm/configuring-xdebug.html
 edit xdebug in php-cgi php.ini file (and also php-cli php.ini file) [use sudo vim <php.ini_file>]

+MAKE SURE TO RUN PHP-CGI IN COMMAND LINE BOTH BASH AND  CMD AND ADD TO PATH FOR IT TO WORK!!!!

 https://paulshipley.id.au/blog/coding-tips/improve-php-performance-with-fastcgi-on-xampp-for-windows/
 :
 install xdebug and all its dependencies: